EAI - Helping Corporate Leaders Accelerate India's Decarbonization Journey

 TRL 1-2Fundamental ResearchThe research focused on exploring the potential of new bio-based materials and processes.Novel biocatalysts for specific pollutants, Engineered microorganisms for enhanced degradation

-Government policies and initiatives:
+Government Policies and Initiatives

+Subsidies and incentives have encouraged companies to adopt bio-based wastewater treatment technologies, enhancing competitiveness in the market.
 The bio-based wastewater treatment sector in India is supported by a combination of central and state policies and initiatives.
 Here’s a summary:

 Central Government Initiatives: